 - Do employees in Training Group A have better performance than Training Group B?

-Now that we know what a two-sample t-test is used for, we can now calculate a two-sample t-test in Excel!
-To begin, open your data in Excel.
+Now that we know what a two-sample t-test is used for, we can now calculate a two-sample t-test in SPSS!
+To begin, open your data in SPSS.
 If you don’t have a dataset, download the example dataset here.
 In the example dataset, we are comparing the test grades of two classes (Dr. Howard and Dr. Smith) to determine which class has higher grades on an exam.

 The data should look something like this: